 In my last “Bite Sized Theology” post I covered general and special revelation.
-In earlier posts I talked about why the Bible is The Book, not just a book about God, but a book written by God Himself, and what is meant by The Canon, why we can trust the 66 books of the Bible are God’s Word.
+In earlier posts I talked about why the Bible is The Book, not just a book about God, but a book written by God Himself, and what is meant by The Canon, why we can trust the fact that the 66 books of the Bible are God’s Word.

-Today we’re going to talk Bible study: why it is important, some important principles about Bible study, and how to get started?
+Today we’re going to talk about Bible study: why it is important, some important principles about Bible study, and how to get started?

 16 Reasons to Study the Bible:

 - The Scriptures show us the way of salvation (Rom.
 1.16; 2 Tim.
 3.15; John 3.1-21).

 - It helps us grow spiritually (2 Pet.
 3.18; 1 Pet.
 2.2).

 - It guides and directs our lives (Ps.
 119.105).

 - As we study and meditate on God’s Word, keeping it in our hearts and minds, it cause us to prosper spiritually and experience true success in life (Josh.
 1.8; Ps.
 1.1-3).

 - It helps us recognize the difference between truth and error (Acts 17.11).

 - It prepares us to share the Gospel and the hope we have in Christ (1 Pet.
 3.15).